Kenworthe/Ping-vs-Pong/README.md

 - Added curve by changing the speed of y (rate of change).
 - Curves supposed to mimick forehand/backhand swing by a table tennis player.
 - Want to put entirety of app in single canvas...
 Issues: rendering UI constantly.
 Workaround: two canvases, one for menu, one for game. then swap. but at that point, might as well just use a div and manipulate DOM. (which I did).
-- Music, sounds, fonts, and images are all open source.
+- Music, sounds, and fonts are all open source.
 - Adding ball trail in the future: http://rectangleworld.com/blog/archives/tag/fading

 *************************